MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_employee.md

 ---

 # Create employees
-Create an employee in Dynamics 365 for Financials.
+Create an employee object in Dynamics 365 for Financials.

 ## HTTP request
 ```